Houston Field House: Renovation and rejuvenation

 In 1978, a new tradition started that continues today – the annual Big Red Freakout! event.
 This event fills the Field House with thousands of screaming fans, and there is a giveaway each year.

 At the 1978 Commencement ceremonies, it was announced that the RPI Field House would be renamed Houston Field House in honor of former president Livingston W. Houston, who had died the previous winter.
 Houston had been RPI's 11th president from 1943 to 1958, and was president when the Field House was built.

 1983 brought several changes to the Field House.
 The Institute spent $2.5 million to renovate the building during the summer, including a support renovation which allowed the removal of all but four of the columns.
 Some think the view obstruction caused by the original columns gave rise to "hockey line" and that column removal led to the demise of "hockey line", but popularity of hockey was at least as large a factor.
 Indeed, "hockey line" reached its peak several years after the 1983 renovations.
 New scoreboards were installed, and the ice surface was lengthened to a full NHL size.
 In 1984, the NCAA tournament returned to Houston Field House for the first time since 1959 as the Engineers took on North Dakota.
 The Fighting Sioux, coming in as heavy underdogs, upset the homestanding Engineers on consecutive nights, ending the Engineers national title hopes.
 The next season, the Field House would host its final two NCAA tournament games as RPI dispatched Lake Superior State on their way to their second NCAA championship.
 Today's NCAA tournament games all take place at neutral ice sites with a minimum capacity higher than that of the Field House.

 During the mid-1980s, Houston Field House was part of a vibrant boxing scene in the Capital District.
-Mike Tyson fought twice at the venue in 1986, but Tyson's rise to the heavyweight championship at the end of the year helped lead to a decline, and boxing has not been featured at Houston Field House in recent years.
+Mike Tyson fought twice at the venue in 1986, including his first nationally televised bout against Jesse Ferguson, but Tyson's rise to the heavyweight championship at the end of the year helped lead to a decline, and boxing has not been featured at Houston Field House in recent years.